 Availability of hospital beds

-Information about the availability of public hospital beds in relation to the population provides some information about the accessibility of hospital services.
-However, the available data does not take account of the extent to which hospitals provide services for patients who usually reside in other areas of the state or territory, or in other jurisdictions.
+Information about the availability of hospital beds in relation to the population provides some information about the accessibility of hospital services.
+However, the available data does not take account of the extent to which hospitals provide services for patients who usually reside in other areas of the state or territory, in other jurisdictions, or who receive services via different modes of care (such as virtual care or ‘hospital in the home’ care models).
 The patterns of bed availability across regions may also reflect the availability of other health-care services and patterns of disease and injury.

 Available beds